FIND MPH PROGRAMS

 Designed to suit the individual needs of MPH students, here you can pursue this degree either full-time or part-time.
 Also, you can either enroll in the hybrid regular MPH program or the 100% online executive program, depending on your previous work experience.
 While with the regular MPH program you can choose any concentration, the executive program which is meant for mid-level executives offers a leadership-focused curriculum.
 The regular MPH can be completed in two years on a full-time basis, whereas with the executive program you can graduate within one year.
 Regardless of the program you enroll in, the college’s stellar faculty and practice-based teaching model prepares you with enhanced critical thinking, decision-making, and leadership skills.

-To be eligible for this program you must have completed your bachelor’s from an accredited institution.
+To be eligible for either of these MPH programs in Boston, you must have completed your bachelor’s from an accredited institution.
 For the MPH regular program, although work experience is not required, it is certainly preferred if you have worked or volunteered for any public health-related experience.
 The online executive program, on the other hand requires at least five years of health-related work experience.

 With one of the widest ranges of concentration options, the Regular MPH